 Dr. Earl Comfort was called as interim pastor when Dr. Gwaltney returned to college teaching.
 Dr. Comfort stretched our minds and hearts through his vast knowledge of the Word and his communication skills.
 We began our Steps Classes for new members during this time.

 Rev. Patrick Moody (2004-11) came as pastor in January 2004.
 Significant refurbishing of the building was accomplished following three hurricanes.
 The Young Adults prayerfully led us to pay off the debt on the church property in March 2006.
 Pastor Moody felt the name of the church should reflect the community in which the church is now located, and the congregation voted in 2007 to operate as “The Village Baptist Church”, although the legal name remains “The Northwood Baptist Church of West Palm Beach, Florida, Inc.”.
 The Faith Training began, and through this visitation and witnessing program, people came to know Christ and follow Him in baptism.

 Pastor Moody resigned in October 2011, and Dr. Jonathan Grenz was called as interim pastor.
 Dr. Grenz has sought healing for the church and preparation for a new pastor through the preaching of God’s Word about love, the church, prayer, and leadership.
 The church constitution and bylaws were updated for clarity of purpose.

-The Pastor Search Committee, formed in early 2012, is working diligently in search of a new pastor for our diverse congregation.
-After celebration of our 86th Anniversary on February 8, 2013, we look forward to finding a new pastor to lead us as our church seeks God’s will for His people.
+The Pastor Search Committee, formed in early 2012, worked diligently in search of a new pastor for our diverse congregation.
+We celebrated of our 86th Anniversary on February 8, 2013.